MasoniteFramework/exceptionite/README.md

 If you use a framework like Masonite you might want to see information related to your Service Providers.
 If you use a framework like django you might want to see a list of your installed apps.

-On the left side of the page below the stack trace you will fidn the context menu.
+On the left side of the page below the stack trace you will find the context menu.
 Context is organised into blocks.

 1. You can register new contexts quickly by supplying a dictionary or a callable providing a dictionary: